wavemotion-dave/ColecoDS/README.md

 MSX is not a single machine but a standard - there are lots of machines and lots of BIOS files.
 The one I'm using to do all my testing is MSX.ROM with a CRC32 of 94ee12f3.
 Seek that one out - it's used by default in a lot of other emulators.

-As of version 6.5, MSX1 cassettes are supported in .CAS format.
+MSX1 cassettes are supported in .CAS format.
 You can use the START and SELECT buttons for the common bload and run commands.

 The MSX memory is laid out as follows:
 ```